History of Sweden (1991–present): The Andersson Era

 In August 2021, Prime Minister Stefan Lofven announced his resignation and finance minister Magdalena Andersson was elected as the new head of Sweden's ruling Social Democrats in November 2021.
 On 30 November 2021, Magdalena Andersson became Sweden's first female prime minister.
 She formed a minority government made up of only her Social Democrats.
 Her plan for forming a new coalition government with the Green Party was unsuccessful because her budget proposal failed to pass.

 In May 2022, Sweden formally applied to join the NATO alliance.
-The public opinion in the Nordic region had changed in favour of joining NATO since Russia's 24 February invasion of Ukraine.
+Public opinion in the Nordic region had changed in favour of joining NATO since Russia's 24 February invasion of Ukraine.

 The September 2022 general election ended in a narrow win to a bloc of right-wing parties, meaning the resignation of Magdalena Andersson's government.